 Determining Business Value: Important Factors to Consider

 The relationship between financial planning and the sale of your company helps to outline the importance of completing a business valuation during the planning process.
-Various approaches and considerations muust be taken to determine business value. though it is within best practices to remember that market activity can vary from company to company and industry to industry.
+Various approaches and considerations must be taken to determine business value. though it is within best practices to remember that market activity can vary from company to company and industry to industry.

 Fair market value is defined as the price at which a company changes hands in a transaction between a willing buyer and a willing seller, both being reasonably informed regarding the relevant facts about the business, and neither party being under compulsion to buy or sell.
 A completed transaction unequivocally determines the fair market value of the company.